Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 \subsection{Lagrangian projection for mostly Legendrian subsets}

 In this section, we fix notation for Legendrian submanifolds and describe their front and Lagrangian projections, which are useful for 2-dimensional visualizations.
 We then use Lagrangian projections to lift certain degenerate embeddings of graphs to Legendrians.
-Throughout, we typically restrict our discussion to our example of interest.

 Let $(q_1, q_2)$ be standard flat coordinates on $T^2$ and let $Y$ be the contact manifold given by the unit cosphere bundle $S^*T^2\subset T^*T^2$ with respect to the standard metric on $T^2$.
 Then $Y\cong T^2\times S^1$, which we give coordinates $(q_1, q_2, \theta)$, where $\theta$ is the coordinate on the $S^1$ factor measured as the angle against the covector $dq_1$.
 The contact form on this space is